meeeeeooooowwwwwww/MAGA_Operations/PROJECT_CONTEXT.md

 # MAGA Ops - Project Context & Status

+**IMPORTANT NOTE: Active Development & User Responsibility**

+This application is under **active and rapid development**.
+Updates may occur frequently (potentially hourly/daily).
+While we strive for stability, you may encounter bugs, incomplete features, or require adjustments after pulling updates.

+Users are expected to leverage **[Cursor IDE's](https://cursor.sh/) AI capabilities** to assist with potential setup issues, understanding recent code changes, or adapting parts of the application as needed.

+**By using this application, you acknowledge its developmental nature and accept all risks and responsibilities associated with its use.** The developers provide this tool as-is, without warranties.
+Please ensure you regularly pull the latest changes from the GitHub repository (`git pull origin main`) before starting work.

+---

 **Last Updated:** May 2, 2025

 **Objective:** To provide a snapshot of the current project architecture, recent changes, and immediate next steps, supplementing the main README.md.